Lately, I’ve had a few readers ask me, “What is Atkins 72?” Since

 Dr. Atkins didn’t believe that dieting should be a hardship.

-That’s why he spent literally years to find a way of eating than provided
+This is why he spent years looking for a way of eating that provided

 The first week of Atkins 72 is basically carbohydrate free,

-but you do get to eat salad with oil and vinegar dressings, Roquefort, Blue
+but you do get to eat a 2-cup salad with real salad dressings, such as:

-The beauty of Atkins 72 is its simplicity, but it also takes
+The beauty of Atkins 72 is its simplicity.

 After that, Dr. Atkins recommends you begin to fine-tune